Research

 I am currently working under the advisement of Drs.
 Andrea Lopez Lang and Zheng Wu.

 One of my current research objectives is to examine how features of the stratospheric polar vortex (SPVMD) can be used as model diagnostics for forecasting wintertime temperature extremes.
-Funded by NOAA, my SPVMD work can be found on Github.
+Funded by NOAA, my SPVMD work can be found on GitHub.

 Presentations

 A full list of my presentations can be found on my CV.
-Please feel free to view the materials from my most recent presentation from December of 2024.
+Please feel free to view the materials from my most recent presentation from December 2024.
 Please reach out to me with any questions.

 Curriculum Vitae

-Last updated April of 2025.
+Last updated September 2025.

 Outreach